-3. The DynG Prototype
+3 The DynG Prototype

-3.1.
-Overall architecture
+3.1 Overall architecture

-The DynG (for Dynamic Groups) prototype is an implementation of the formerly presented concepts: collaboration protocols and group actions.
+The DynG (for Dynamic Groups) prototype is an implementation of the formerly presented concepts.
 It aims at being a platform for implementation of collaborative systems.

-The DynG prototype consists of three parts: the DynG Core, the DynG Server, and the DynG Client (the term DynG will be omitted in the rest of the paper to improve readability).
+The DynG prototype consists of three parts: the DynG Core, the DynGServer, and the DynG Client (the term DynG will be omitted in the rest of the paper to improve readability).
 The Core is responsible for the implementation of the model presented in section 2, and is implemented using Java.
 The Server provides a unified XML-based interface to the Core.
-The introduction of the Server allows to decouple access to the Core from the Core itself: the Server is responsible for communication with clients and translates requests from clients to access to the Core.
+The introduction of the Server decouples access to the Core from the Core itself: the Server is responsible for communication with clients and translates requests from clients to access to the Core.
 The Client is responsible for interaction with the final user and the Server.
-Such an architecture allows various communication protocols between clients and the server.
+Such an architecture enables various communication protocols between clients and the server.